-Table 2-37.
-Summary of Key Reedley WWTF Nitrate Management-Related Requirements Category Summary of Requirements Discharge Prohibitions Discharge of waste to surface waters or surface water drainage courses is prohibited Effluent Limitations The monthly average total nitrogen concentration of the discharge shall not exceed 10 mg/L Discharge Specifications Initially, the monthly average discharge flow was not to exceed 4.69 mgd.
-Following compliance with specific provisions in the permit the monthly average discharge flow shall not exceed 5.0 mgd.
-No waste constituent shall be released or discharged, or placed where it will be released or discharged, in a concentration or in a mass that caused violation of groundwater limitations Groundwater Limitations Release of waste constituents from any treatment or storage component associated with the discharge shall not cause or contribute to groundwater containing constituent concentrations in excess of the concentrations specified below or natural background quality, whichever is greater.
-Nitrate (as N) shall not exceed 10 mg/L. Monitoring & Reporting Effluent monitoring includes nitrate (as N), TKN and total nitrogen Groundwater monitoring includes nitrate (as N), ammonia, TKN and total nitrogen
+Table 2-XX.
+Summary of San Joaquin WWTF WDR Nitrate Management-Related Requirements Category Summary of Requirements Treatment system bypass of untreated or partially treated waste; Discharge of waste classified as 'hazardous', as defined in Section 2521(a) of Title 23, California Code of Regulations, Section 2510 et seq.; Discharge of waste classified as 'designated,' as defined in California Water Code Section 13173, in a manner that causes violation of groundwater limitations.
+Effluent Limitations Monthly average discharge flow shall not exceed 0.252 mgd until WWTF expansion project is complete.
+0.5 mgd after expansion project is complete.
+Discharge Specifications No waste constituent shall be released, discharged, or placed where it will be released or discharged, in a concentration or in a mass that causes violation of groundwater limitations.
+Groundwater Limitations Release of waste constituents from any treatment or storage component associated with the WWTF shall not cause or contribute to groundwater containing constituent concentrations in excess of the concentrations specified below or in excess of natural background quality, whichever is greater, including nitrate as nitrogen of 10 mg/L. Monitoring & Reporting Effluent monitoring includes bimonthly grabs for nitrate (as N), TKN and total nitrogen.
+Groundwater monitoring includes quarterly grabs for nitrate (as N) and total nitrogen.

-2.4.3.28.
+2.4.1.54.
 Sanger Wastewater Treatment Facility